lanl/cdss/curStaff.md

 CCS-7 Applied Computer Science

 Louis is a computational scientist in the Future Architectures and Applications Team.
-He has background in molecular dynamics, long timescale dynamics and molecular statics methods.
+He has a background in molecular dynamics, long timescale dynamics and molecular statics methods.
 His current interests lie in application performance optimization, cloud computing technologies and software engineering and productivity.